 Data collection

-Collect the participants’ subjective mood after each condition using the Brief Mood Introspection Scale (BMIS)2021, 22.
+Collect the participants’ subjective mood after each condition using the Brief Mood Introspection Scale (BMIS)20 validated in French21, 22.
 This questionnaire provides data on participants’ mood on four mood dimensions: pleasant/unpleasant, arousal/calm, positive/tired and negative/relaxed.

 Collect physiological measures.
 Compute the mean heart rate and heart rate variability over the entire drive for each experimental condition using the data recorded by the heart rate monitoring watch at a sample per second.
+In practice, compute mean heart rate by averaging all the data collected during each experimental condition and heart rate variability by calculating the standard deviation on the same data.

 Measure objective driving behaviors through the mean inter-vehicular time and the inter-vehicular time variability.
 Record both driven and leading vehicle position and speed at each time step at a sample rate of 60 Hz.